shiwanshurahul/E-commerce-react/shopping-cart-react-main/README.md

 Shopping cart using React and CSS
-Created various routes like Cart, Shop, Contact to make UI Interactive.
+Created different routes like Cart, Shop, Contact to display various pages and make Website Interactive.